keefm6776/ij-artefact-sales-site/README.md

 12. HEROKU          -   Used to deploy the project.

 13. TRAVIS CI       -   Travis Continuous Integration (CI) testing.
-This maintained standards by running tests every time I pushed a new commit and reported the results to a pull request.
+This maintained standards by running tests (including those defined by me) every time I pushed a new commit and reported the results to a pull request.

 14. AWS S3 Bucket   -   This allowed me to store my static files in the cloud so that they were available to my site at all times.